rca/GPGMail/README.markdown

 GPGMail
 =======

-GPGMail is a plugin for OS X's Mail.app, which let's you send and receive secure, OpenPGP encrypted and signed messages.
+GPGMail is a plugin for OS X's Mail.app, which let's you <br>send and receive secure, OpenPGP encrypted and signed messages.

 Updates